Even in a cooling market, cash offers on houses are more common than you think. 26% of US homes sold in November 2022 were all-cash transactions.

 This is an optional step but is highly recommended.
-Getting the house appraised ensures you do not overpay for the house.
-Whereas, a home inspection conducted by a home inspector ensures you save yourself from buying a property with serious defects.
+A home appraisal protects you from overpaying for the house.
+On the other hand, a home inspection conducted by a professional home inspector ensures you do not buy a property with serious defects.

 Step 5: Sign the Purchase Agreement

 Once the above contingencies are fulfilled, both parties sign the sale contract.
 It contains all the terms and conditions involved in the transaction.